egegl/ard-cannabis-absa/README.md

 python manuscript_figures/figures.py
 ```

-Traditional sentiment fine-tunes `microsoft/deberta-v3-base`; aspect-based
-sentiment fine-tunes `yangheng/deberta-v3-base-absa-v1.1`.
-Both are in `config.py`, which also holds the hyperparameters, seeds, and the
+`microsoft/deberta-v3-base` is fine-tuned for traditional sentiment, `yangheng/deberta-v3-base-absa-v1.1` for aspect-based sentiment.
+Both are in `config.py` which also has the hyperparameters, seeds, and the data generation prompts.
-two generation prompts.
 The classification prompts are in `gemma_eval.py`.
-All
-runs used NVIDIA H100 GPUs in bfloat16.
-The Slurm templates in `slurm/` need a
+All experiments were run on NVIDIA H100 GPUs in bfloat16.
-partition and account for your cluster.